We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Individual: This therapy is suitable for people who wish to discuss their mental health with a professional.

 - Couples: This therapy is beneficial for a person and their partner.
-If a person chooses this option, BetterHelp directs them to ReGain, which it operates.
+If a person chooses this option, BetterHelp directs them to ReGain, which it also operates.

 - Group therapy: BetterHelp offers group therapy sessions called “groupinars” that focus on specific mental health challenges, such as depression, grief, relationship problems, or substance use disorders.
 Group sessions can involve up to 15 people.

 - Teens: People can choose to set up counseling for teenagers.
-BetterHelp redirects them to Teen Counseling, which the company operates.
+BetterHelp redirects them to Teen Counseling, which the company also operates.